These website design mistakes can spell the difference between success and failure. Are you committing any of these deadly sins?

 I say at least three, because you should really also consider how the layout will look when Tablet or Smartphone are in Portrait (vertical) and Landscape (horizontal) mode.

 The reason it’s called “responsive design” is because the layout is able to naturally respond to the window it’s in without having to reload the page.
 It should also be able to swap back and forth, or scale dynamically as the size changes.
+You can accomplish this in your style sheet with rem units and CSS media queries, as well as making the viewport zoomable.
+These are fundamentals of responsive design.

 To do this well, you must consider things like maximum width and whether some elements (like a sidebar) will be repositioned or go away completely at certain screen sizes.
+One reason why single-column layouts have become so popular is they simplify the desktop-to-mobile equation while creating a consistent experience across platforms.

 You must also consider how your navigation will work in different situations.
 A typical “across the screen” nav menu with dropdowns may work great on a desktop window, but the restricted real estate and touch controls of a mobile device not only require, but facilitate alternatives like slide out menus and overlays.
+The “hamburger menu” has become a popular option, often used on both mobile and desktop as she primary method.

 7. Slow Load Times and Page Speed